shieldgenerator7/Ersatzica/World/MagicItems.md

 When the spear tip hits something and stops, it teleports its user to its location, or to some space available for them.
 This happens whether the spear was thrown or merely thrusted.

 Awoomoon’s wolf husband used this heirloom to kill Pantrinome.

+The teleport actually blinks the user out of existence for 1 second and then blinks them back into existence at the closest possible point near the spear without phasing into solid objects.
+Any gas or liquid displaced by the user appears at their original location instead, meaning this heirloom can technically be used to transport water.

+When the user is blinked out of existence, they see a black void for that one second, and the spear in the position it landed.
+They can use this time to slightly adjust where they appear back, and can grab onto the spear in the void, appearing grabbing the spear when they come back.

+Originally thought to be a cursed heirloom because, when thrust in melee range, it would blink the user out and back in a similar position, making it easy to predict where they would reappear at.
+Also, the blinking in and out was very disruptive to standard combat manuevers.

+Awoomoon’s wolf husband was the one who originally discovered its true power and adapted his fighting style to accommodate it.

 # Epaulette of The High One